rayalan/binary-adages/ideas.md

     (https://www.youtube.com/watch?v=9nktr1MgS-A) - the problem of goal alignment (and AGI's more generally)
 - 8. Chesteron's Fence
   - The problem of knowledge loss (why was this decision made? has the situation changed? who still knows this? what are the ramifications of this decision now?)
-- 9. Great managers - Patrick and Scott
 - 10. Nemesis - what's the worst thing that could happen?
   - See https://www.youtube.com/watch?v=tcdVC4e6EV4
   - https://www.youtube.com/watch?v=hEUO6pjwFOo